-Karen Graham is a 20-year broadcast journalist and founder and CEO of Sign1News.
+Karen Graham is a 20-year broadcast journalist and co-founder and CEO of Sign1News.

 Graham, an Atlanta native, started her television career in 1990 as an administrative assistant in the sales department at FOX-affiliate WTVT-TV in Tampa, Florida.
 In 1994, she was approached by the news director to offer her a position as a general assignment reporter.
 Two years later, Graham was promoted to sports reporter and fill-in weekend anchor.